Dimoitou

 An original Dimoitou puppet used to teach Canadian children.

-Dimoitou was a series of activities, workbooks, songs and toys, mainly a turquoise-green octopus-like puppet who is the titular namesake of the program, used in Canada throughout the 1980s to 1990s in public schools to teach Quebec French to Anglophone students or students in French immersion.
+Dimoitou is a series of activities, workbooks, songs and toys, mainly a turquoise-green octopus-like puppet who is the titular namesake of the program, used in Canada throughout the 1980s to 1990s in public schools to teach Quebec French to Anglophone students or students in French immersion.
 The program's main character, a fuzzy turquoise puppet which looked like a man with long tenticular arms and yellow eyes, could be operated by teachers and came with activity books, pre-recorded cassette tapes and other paraphernalia.
 The usage of Dimoitou ceased in the early 2000s, but the program later developed a cult following after a local man, Jordan Verner, began an internet campaign to request Dimoitou-related items and historical artifacts.

 History

 A mixed lot of Dimoitou paraphernalia, shared by Canadian schoolteacher Diana Mancuso.

 The Dimoitou program was originally created by a Quebec company known as "Centre éducatif et culturel" (now called Les Éditions CEC).
 The program was often considered unusual by teachers and students alike, both because the name "Dimoitou" was never given a clear definition or meaning ("dimoi" and "tou" loosely translate to "tell me all", suggestive of a portmanteau), and because much of the program revolved around titular character Dimoitou being sick or injured, with accompanying workbooks teaching English-speaking children how to say French phrases revolving around injury, illness and pity.
 This led to a satire piece in 2019 released by journalist Shauna Chase and French teacher Giselle LeBlanc discussing the "death" of Dimoitou, which was no longer being included as part of the French curriculum in Atlantic Canada; LeBlanc revealed that she still had the original Dimoitou puppet, which was quite large, in a shoebox packed away in her classroom, sharing a photo of herself with the puppet and some of her students.

 While "mini-puppets" of the Dimoitou figure exist (which are darker green and lack the original puppet's shaggy fur), the original Dimoitou puppet, as given out to teachers throughout Canada, was a very large turquoise-green puppet made of a polyester fur-like shaggy material, featuring plastic yellow eyes, an open red felt mouth and long appendages.
 Other puppets given out in the original kits included a scarecrow-like figure, a brown rodent and others.
 An original Dimoitou puppet is considered quite rare and sought after by collectors.